flarumalshain/bbbbcode/README.md

 # bbbbcode
-**Big Beautiful BBcode**
+**Big Beautiful BBCode**

-A Flarum extension which adds additional bbcodes.
-It is lightweight; all of the bbcodes are HTML and CSS only.
-However, currently a JavaScript polyfill is added which ensures that the spoiler bbcode will work in IE and Edge browsers.
+A Flarum extension which adds additional BBCodes.
+It is lightweight; all of the BBCodes are HTML and CSS only.
+However, currently a JavaScript polyfill is added which ensures that the spoiler BBCode will work in IE and Edge browsers.

 ## Install